 Want to learn more about customer experience management?
 Here’s A Mini Course on Customer Experience Management to get you started!

 “Your most unhappy customers are your greatest source of learning” ~Bill Gates, Founder of Microsoft

 You must encourage your customer to give you negative feedback.
 Now don’t force them to give you negative reviews as this may ultimately hurt your company.
-However, customer centric leaders aren’t afraid to face an angry customer and investigate their concern until they are satisfied.
+However, customer-centric leaders aren’t afraid to face an angry customer and investigate their concern until they are satisfied.

 Customer criticism should be considered free consulting to your company.
 Facilitate various platforms where customers can vent.
-Such feedback is free consulting for you company.
+Such feedback is free consulting for your company.
 Albeit, do not, I repeat, do not let that feedback sit idle, whether it be online or a call.
 React to the feedback and get back to the customer regarding what you have done to fix their problem.
 If the issue was something that couldn’t be resolved, calmly apologise and explain to them why they faced the issue.

 Letting the feedback sit idle will only harm your company and deter potential customers from doing their business with you.
 Although you should encourage positive feedback, constructive criticism is what can help take your company’s customer experience to its peak.

-These are just a few qualities that customer centric leaders must possess, yet they are the most important ones I believe.
+These are just a few qualities that customer-centric leaders must possess, yet they are the most important ones I believe.
 If you are able to emulate some of these pioneers in customer experience, it will truly put an amazing impression of your company in your customers’ mind.
 They won’t just be promoting your company but they will be giving you a lot more of their business.